totorogendut/fundme/README.md

 ***

-_This library is still work in progress and an experimental project, not ready for production!
-Tested and worked using Webpack with ES Module import._
+_⚠️ This library is still work in progress and an experimental project, not ready for production!
+Tested and worked using Webpack with ES Module import. ⚠️_

 ### Get Started with Web Monetization API